Our projects in lung health

 Making a difference

-In 2014, a study was published on using CAD4TB in Tanzania.
+In 2014a study was published on the use of CAD4TB in Tanzania.
 CAD4TB was evaluated on chest radiographs of patients with symptoms suggestive of pulmonary tuberculosis enrolled in two cohort studies in Tanzania.
 CAD4TB was significantly more accurate for discriminating smear-positive cases against non-TB patients than for smear-negative cases.
 It also showed that CAD4TB significantly outperformed the clinical officer but did not reach the accuracy of the expert reader.
-Note that the study used a substantially older version of CAD4TB than currently available.
+Note that the study used a substantially older version of CAD4TB than the currently available one.

-In 2015, another study was published using CAD4TB, looking at CAD4TB as a tool to help screen for pulmonary tuberculosis in a Tanzanian prison.
-The study showed that CAD4TB reliably evaluates chest X-rays from a mostly asymptomatic prison population, with a diagnostic performance inferior to that of expert readers but comparable to local readers.
-Note that the study used a significantly older version of CAD4TB than currently available.
+In 2015another study was published using CAD4TB, examining CAD4TB as a tool to aid in screening for pulmonary tuberculosis in a Tanzanian prison.
+The study demonstrated that CAD4TB accurately evaluates chest X-rays from a predominantly asymptomatic prison population, with diagnostic performance inferior to that of expert readers but comparable to that of local readers.
+Note that the study used a significantly older version of CAD4TB than the currently available one.